global-asp/asp-source/en/0052_simbegwire.md

 This woman looked up into the tree.
 When she saw the girl and the
-pieces of colourful blanket, she cried, “Simbegwire, my brother's child!”
+pieces of colourful blanket, she cried, "Simbegwire, my brother's child!"
 The other women stopped washing and helped Simbegwire to climb down from the tree.
 Her aunt